Fitness hasn’t changed much throughout my life.

 - First, Dr. Doug McGuff shattered the aerobics myth.
-I wrote a tutorial on getting the same cardiovascular improvements as running from just one set of intense super-slow resistance training.
+I wrote a tutorial on how you can get the benefits of running from just one set of intense super-slow resistance training.

-- Next, a lesser-known bodybuilding tactic called blood flow restriction training.
+- Next, this lesser-known bodybuilding tactic called blood flow restriction training.

 What is Blood Flow Restriction Training?